request/request/README.md

 * `'headers'` - http headers, defaults to {}
 * `'body'` - entity body for POST and PUT requests
 * `'client'` - existing http client object (when undefined a new one will be created and assigned to this property so you can keep around a reference to it if you would like use keep-alive on later request)
+* '`followRedirect` - follow HTTP 3xx responses as redirects. defaults to true.

 The callback argument gets 3 arguments.
 The first is an error when applicable (usually from the http.Client option not the http.ClientRequest object).
 The second in an http.ClientResponse object.
 The third is the response body buffer.